BMTimbrell/e-commerce-app/README.md

 ## Features

-* Basic User registration and login
+* Basic user registration and login
 * Ability to filter shoes based on category and target gender using search params stored in URL
 * Ability to add items to a shopping cart that persists accross session, as well as edit quantity/remove items
 * Can select a size for shoes